Vishrut-K/Vishrut-K/README.md

 ## About

-I'm a third-year Computer Science student who enjoys building thoughtful software.
+I'm a third-year Computer Science student who enjoys building thoughtful software and learning how modern applications are engineered.

-Rather than collecting tutorials, I'm focused on shipping real projects, improving my backend engineering skills, and understanding how modern software is designed and built.
+Instead of collecting tutorials, I'm focused on building real-world projects, strengthening my backend fundamentals, and improving my problem-solving skills every day.

-Currently building **I-got-this**, a premium habit tracker inspired by thoughtful design and practical usability.

 ---

 ## Featured Project

-### 🚀 I-got-this
+### I-got-this

-A production-focused habit tracking application built with modern web technologies.

-**Built with**
+A premium habit tracker focused on consistency, journaling and thoughtful design.

+Inspired by the simplicity of Apple Notes, the productivity of Linear, and the consistency visualization of GitHub.

+#### Built with

 - Next.js
 - TypeScript